shahinmv/warehouse-matching/README.md

 ## Not working
 - Google and facebook authentication.
-- Forgot password.
 - Get location - works in the backend, not visible to the user.
-- When value is null, exception is thrown

 ## Technologies